lidwan/File-System-Analyzer/README.md

 - store each extension type and the total size of all files using that extension
 - calculate top 10 files in size
 - calculate top 10 extensions in size
-- detect duplicate files using their hashcodes
+- detect duplicate files using their hashcode
 - store each file and its hashcode
 - store each hashcode and a list of all files with that hashcode (all duplicate files)
 - export results into a txt file